LivePersonInc/developer-center/pages/Documents/Reporting/Net Handle Time API/overview.md

 3. [Here are the API terms of use](https://www.liveperson.com/policies/terms-of-use).

 4. When using this API, it is recommended that you implement our [Retry Policy](guides-retry-policy.html)

+{: .important}
+This API is not available by default.
+To enable it please contact your account manager.

 ### Use cases